-One option is rule-making through a public-private partnership platform, and there are some existing initiatives that can provide such a template.77 "Principles for Responsible Agricultural Investment that Respects Rights, Livelihoods and Resources," a joint initiative of FAO, IFAD, UNCTAD and the World Bank, seeks to establish a code of good practices for agricultural investments while respecting local rights and concerns like food security in developing countries.
+One option is rule-making through a public-private partnership platform, and there are some existing initiatives that can provide such a template.
+"Principles for Responsible Agricultural Investment that Respects Rights, Livelihoods and Resources," a joint initiative of FAO, IFAD, UNCTAD and the World Bank, seeks to establish a code of good practices for agricultural investments while respecting local rights and concerns like food security in developing countries.
 The principles provide a toolkit of best practices, guidelines and governance frameworks for investors and host governments.
 The Extractive Industry Transparency Initiative (EITI) provides another global standard, based on public-private partnership, for ensuring transparency of payments from natural resources.
 It is followed in several countries.
 Such initiatives can create a possible basis for intergovernmental agreements to assist low-income countries in obtaining a fair share of value from GVCs.
 They cannot, however, be a substitute for basic development work like infrastructural development and capacity building in such countries.

-77. Ujal Singh Bhatia, "The globalization of supply chains - policy challenges for developing countries", Global value chains in a changing world, Elms and Low (eds), WTO - FGI - TFCTN, 2013, p.313 -328.
 In the meantime, mega trade deals currently under negotiation, if and when they come to fruition, will also affect the emerging economies' trade.